rahuliitkgp31/Secrets/README.md

 ```
 $ npm install nodemon
 ```
-To run node development server using nodemon go to terminal and run :
+To run node server using nodemon go to terminal and run :
 ```
 $ nodemon app.js
 ```